henry40408/god-of-gamblers/README.md

 # God of Gamblers #

-> Quiz for Junior Web Developer position in Dcard
+> Quiz for Dcard Junior Web Developer

 ## Question ##